 That last is easily disproven, as you’ll see below.

-The AP is right, to this degree: the report does dispute the core premise of the president’s immigration Executive Order 13769: that we can best limit the risk of admitting potential terrorists by temporarily barring entrance from seven countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen, while crafting an “Extreme Vetting” system.
+The AP is right, to this degree: the report does dispute the core premise of the president’s immigration Executive Order 13769: that we can best limit the risk of admitting potential terrorists by temporarily barring entrance from seven countries: Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, while crafting an “Extreme Vetting” system.
 The timing of the report’s release demonstrates that disputing the president was the intention.

-Draft document looks suspiciously like more sabotage
+The draft document looks suspiciously like more sabotage

 In a statement Friday, Homeland Security spokeswoman Gillian Christensen criticized the report as incomplete, reported the Associated Press: